Codecademy/docs/content/dart/concepts/classes/classes.md

   - 'paths/computer-science'
 ---

-In Dart, **classes** are blueprints for creating objects.
-Classes are an integral part of [object-oriented programming](https://www.codecademy.com/resources/docs/general/programming-paradigms/object-oriented-programming) (OOP).
+In Dart, **classes** are a blueprint for creating objects.
+They are an integral part of [object-oriented programming (OOP)](https://www.codecademy.com/resources/docs/general/programming-paradigms/object-oriented-programming).
 They define the methods, properties, and behavior of objects.
-A Phone class for example, may have properties like color and brand as well as methods like call or text.
+For example, a class named `Phone` may have properties like `.color` and `.brand` as well as methods like `.call()` and `.text()`.

 ## Syntax